the-teachingRSE-project/competencies/competencies.md

     \cline{2-5}
               & Locally-based & RSE-Team based & Locally-based & RSE-Team based &\\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-    \gls{DOCBB} &
+    \gls{DOCBB}&
-    Focuses on getting outputs to support research.
-Is not very familiar with code quality and structure.
+    Focuses on supporting research.
+May not be very familiar with code quality and structure.
 Follows basic best practice guides.&
     Puts greater focus on reusability, documentation, and knowledge of best practices, but potentially lacks domain knowledge.&
-    Has more opportunities to discuss and share ideas, but team members may be less aware of key practices. &
+    Has more opportunities to discuss and share ideas, but team members may be less aware of key practices.&
     Has stronger ingrained focus on team-based \gls{PM} and development methodologies, resulting in higher quality, more reusable code.& Should offer training and other resources in core topics to support individual developers.